dekpo/PowerBI-Organization-Password-Filter/README.md

 Power BI's architecture prevents cross-page state sharing for custom visuals in viewer mode:
 - Custom visuals create isolated instances on each page
-- `localStorage` is blocked by Power BI's sandbox
+- `localStorage` and `sessionStorage` are blocked/unreliable in Power BI's sandbox (sessionStorage was removed from this visual as it's not reliable)
 - `applyJsonFilter` creates page-level filters, not report-level filters
 - `persistProperties` only works within the same instance or synchronized instances (edit mode only)
 - End users (viewers) cannot synchronize visuals